Yulia Putintseva: Juniors

 In 2011, Putintseva was not less successful than in the previous years.
 She started year with the final of the Grade-1 Traralgon International, where she lost to Monica Puig.
 It followed the third round of the Australian Open and quarterfinals at the French Open.
 She then had a successful grass-court season, finishing runner-up at the Grade-1 Junior International - Roehampton and as quarterfinalist of Wimbledon.
 At the US Open, she reached her third Grand Slam quarterfinal of the year.
 In early December, she won the Grade-1 International Junior Championships, defeating compatriot Victoria Kan in the final.
 She finished year with the final of the Dunlop World Challenge, where she lost to Anett Kontaveit.

 2012 was her last season as a junior.
 She started year with the semifinals of the Grade-1 Loy Yang Traralgon International.
-Followed with this, she reached another Grand Slam singles final, at the Australian Open, but failed to become Grand Slam champion, losing to Taylor Townsend.
+Followed with this, she reached another major singles final, at the Australian Open, but failed to become Grand Slam tournament champion, losing to Taylor Townsend.
 Her last tournament was the French Open, where she finished as quarterfinalist.
 She won five singles titles in total on the ITF Junior Circuit.